ArlessonMoura/currency-converter/README.md

 This project implements a currency exchange rate query system with real-time data and value conversion calculation.
 The system provides a simple console interaction and two query modes:
 - Quick mode, for users needing essential information only.
-- Complete mode, for users wanting comprehensive information beyond the basics.
+- Complete mode, for users that knows FOREX acronyms wanting information beyond the basics.

 ## Key Features